neilasc4/Google-CyberSecurity-Security-Audit-Lab/Botium_Completed_Security_Audit_Report.md

 # Botium Toys – Completed Security Audit Report

-This report outlines the findings from Botium Toys’ internal IT audit.
+This report outlines the findings from Botium Toys’ internal Security audit.
 It highlights where the company currently stands with its security controls and compliance practices and identifies areas that need improvement.

 The audit looked at three key types of security controls—Administrative, Technical, and Physical—and checked how well Botium Toys is using each.
 It also reviews how the company is doing in meeting industry compliance standards like PCI DSS, GDPR, and SOC.